simonmichael/hledger/INSTALL.md

 #. **Do you have a new enough version of cabal ?**
-  Avoid ancient versions.  `cabal --version` should report at least 0.10 (and 0.14 is much better).
+  Avoid ancient versions.  `cabal --version` should report at least 0.10 (and 0.16 or greater is much better).
 You may be able to upgrade it with:

         $ cabal update
-        $ cabal install cabal-install-0.14
+        $ cabal install cabal-install

 #. **Are your installed GHC/cabal packages in good repair ?**
   Run `ghc-pkg check`.
 If it reports problems, some of your packages have